nzhussup/kanban-board/README.md

 ## Overview

 The **Kanban Board REST API** is a backend service for managing tasks using a Kanban-style approach.
 It allows authenticated users to create, manage, and organize tasks within a board structure that includes boards, lists, and cards.
 The API is built with Java and Spring Boot, with secure authentication, caching, and containerization for deployment scalability and reliability.
+Also this project automates testing, building and pushing workflows using GitHub Actions CI/CD.

 [![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)](https://www.java.com)
 [![Spring Boot](https://img.shields.io/badge/Spring%20Boot-6DB33F?style=for-the-badge&logo=spring-boot&logoColor=white)](https://spring.io/projects/spring-boot)